 The way that I think about churn is, depending on the price point, you’re going to observe different levels of logo churn.
 So if your price points are somewhere like $10K or less, it’s going to be pretty likely that you’re going to see around a 7% to a 25% annual churn depending on the kind of customer.

-In the mid-market, you typically see something like 5% to 15% logo churn.
-In the enterprise, you typically see 1% to 5% churn.
+In the mid-market, you typically see something like a 5% to 15% logo churn.
+In the enterprise, you typically see a 1% to 5% churn.

 On the topic of when your customer is too big, you should never have a “bet the company” customer.
 If you’re in a position where you’re saying, “Wow, this contract is going to make our business or break our business,” that is a terrible deal to do.
 That’s typically because a startup has no leverage in those conversations.
 The big company is going to ask you for more and more.
 Pretty soon you’re going to be building a custom product with a bunch of different people all focused on serving whatever Fortune 500 is starting to pull you around.
 The only time to get in business with a big company is when you have enough of a counterweight to be able to walk away from the deal and be okay.